 Requirements

-The Department of Political Science PhD program includes coursework in six fields of study, a qualifying research paper and oral defense, comprehensive written and oral examinations, doctoral prospectus defense, final dissertation defense, and minimum 30 dissertation credit hours.
+The Department of Political Science PhD program includes coursework in six fields of study, a qualifying research paper and oral defense, comprehensive written and oral examinations, doctoral prospectus defense, final dissertation defense, and a minimum of 30 dissertation credit hours.

 Students take a wide range of courses and demonstrate mastery of two different fields, the major (first field) and the minor (second field).
 Students take a minimum of three seminars in each field and at least three courses outside of their major and minor fields.

 Students complete a minimum of 42 credit hours of coursework with a B average or better.
 Of these 42 credit hours, 39 must be at the 7000 level or higher and 35 credit hours must be taken in the Political Science Department.
-Students also take a minimum of 30 dissertation credit hours.

 Students take additional coursework with the consideration that they will fulfill all requirements needed to complete the program.
-During the first semester in residence students are required to take three introductory courses:
+During the first semester in residence, students are required to take three introductory courses:

 In addition, there are five majors with required core seminar coursework.